Death of Lt Cdr David Alan ‘Dan’ Nicholson RN

 Left to right: The late Brian Dutton, the late Richard Lowther, Julian Malec, Bill Lampard and Dan Nicholson in June 2005

-In June 2009, the surviving members celebrated the 40th anniversary of their course at Gunwharf Quays, formerly HMS VERNON where they had been trained together.
+In June 2009, the surviving members celebrated the 40th anniversary of their course at Gunwharf Quays, formerly HMS VERNON where they had been trained together (See Para 3 of my entry for 15 Jun 09 on the MCDOA’s old website).
 They replicated, as far as they could, their original course photo.

 LMCDO '69 in 2009 (you couldn't tell otherwise, could you?)